UPDATED ANNOUNCEMENT ON CURFEW - President's Media Division

 The curfew imposed in the districts of Colombo, Gampaha, Kalutara, Puttalam, Kandy and Jaffna which have been identified as High Risk Zones will continue until further notice.

-In all other districts, curfew will be lifted at 6.00am tomorrow, Thursday the 9th and will be re-imposed at 4.00 pm on the same day.
-This will be effective until 6.00 am on Tuesday the 14th.
-Curfew will be re-imposed in these districts at 4.00pm same day.
+In all other districts, curfew has been extended till 6.00am on Thursday, the 16th April.
+Curfew in these areas will be lifted at 6.00 am on Thursday, the 16th April and will be re-imposed at 4.00 pm on the same day.
+The previous announcement which stated that curfew in these districts will be relaxed at 6.00am on Tuesday, the 14th April and re-imposed at 4.00pm on the same day has now been changed.

 Traveling to and from all districts has been completely prohibited except for the purpose of providing essential services.